alifeee/hull-bus-sign/README.md

 # Hull Bus Sign

-The one in which I try to interface with the dot matrix Hull Bus signs, using work from:
+The one in which I try to interface with the dot matrix Hull Bus signs.

+⚠⚠⚠ This repository is now unused.
+For work on the Hull Bus Signs, see the main repository: ⚠⚠⚠

 <https://github.com/ConnectedHumber/Bus-Terminal-Signs>